 Columbia University Libraries, Rare Book and Manuscript Library

 2020-10-13 Corrections made to biographical note; errors in names and dates.

 Biographical / Historical

 Family of Mott Haven, New York City.
 Jordan Lawrence Mott (b.
 1799) was an inventor and industrialist.
-He assembled the real estate development of Mott Haven, now a part of the South Bronx, from tracts of land bought from Gouverneur Morris, Lewis Morris, and the Morris estate.
+He assembled the real estate development of Mott Haven, now a part of the South Bronx, from tracts of land bought from Gouverneur Morris II, Lewis Morris, and the Morris estate.
 Jordan Lawrence Mott II, called J. L. Mott, Jr. (1829-1915) was an industrialist.
 His wife was Katharine Jerome Purdy.
-Jordan Lawrence Mott III, better known as Lawrence Mott (1881-ca. 1913), was a novelist who wrote many novels, short stories, and articles of adventure and the outdoor life.
+Jordan Lawrence Mott III, better known as Lawrence Mott (1881-1931), was a novelist who wrote many novels, short stories, and articles of adventure and the outdoor life.
 His wife was Caroline Pitkin.